Helper methods (utils, tools, sleep)

 await tools.*

-Analog of template toolkit tools $tools.*
+Analog of template engine tools $tools.*

-tools.query is unavailable, you must use this.query
+tools.query is unavailable, this.query must be used

 await tools.createTemplate(string)